 One of the most commonly used treatments for drug and alcohol addiction is a 12-step therapy program.
-12-step therapy is beneficial for many people and continues to be one of the most common treatment options in treatment centers all over the country.
+Utilizing this process is beneficial for many people and continues to be one of the most common treatment options in rehab centers all over the country.
 It has a proven track record for sustainable sobriety and changing lives for the better.
-Addiction therapy programs may include 12-step therapies as part of your addiction treatment program based on your individual needs.
+Therapy programs may include the 12 steps as part of your addiction treatment program based on your individual needs.

 At Chapters Recovery Center, our comfortable and modern treatment center employs 12-step therapies as part of our addiction treatment.
-We aim to provide Massachusetts residents with the best chance for long-lasting recovery.
-If you or a loved one is struggling with addiction, call us today.
-You can speak with our staff about our 12-step therapy programs and how they can help you maintain your sobriety for life.
+We aim to provide Massachusetts residents with professional support and the best chance for long-lasting recovery.
+If you or a loved one is struggling with substance abuse, call us today.
+You can speak with our staff about our therapy programs and how they can help you maintain your sobriety for life.